-Three ways to extend your holiday momentum using Sponsored Display
+Three ways to extend your festive momentum using Sponsored Display

 26 DECEMBER 2019